Kuwait hangs five, including 2015 mosque bombing convict

 In 2017, the emirate carried out a mass execution of seven prisoners, including a ruling family member.

-Capital punishment is widespread in the region, particularly in Saudi Arabia, where 74 people have been put to death this year alone, according to an AFP tally.
+Capital punishment is widespread in the region, particularly in Iran and Saudi Arabia, where 74 people have been put to death this year alone, according to an AFP tally.

+At least 64 people are currently on death row in Saudi Arabia, including nine who were minors when they were charged, the European Saudi Organisation for Human Rights (ESOHR) said on Friday.

+Critics says Saudi Arabia's persistent use of capital punishment flies in the face of the softer image it has sought to create through its "Vision 2030" social and economic reforms.

 © 2023 AFP